szujuchen/szujuchen.github.io/_pages/about.md

 pageTitle: "Szu-Ju Chen"
 ---

 I am currently a Software Engineer at Google, working on Pixel’s Android apps.
-I am also National Taiwan University(NTU) class of 2025 B.S. in Computer Science.
+I graduated in 2025 from National Taiwan University (NTU) with a B.S. in Computer Science and Information Engineering.

-I began coding in high school and have since gained experience with Python, C, C++, Java, JavaScript, and React.
-Throughout my studies, I have explored various areas of computer science, including web mining, natural language processing, computer vision, and machine learning.
-Beyond coursework, I participated in an entrepreneurship program, where my team built a fan-connecting app, and I have also joined volunteer programs to support children in rural areas.
+My coding journey started in high school and has since expanded to significant experiences in various areas of computer science, including web mining, natural language processing, computer vision, and machine learning.
+Through coursework and projects, I have developed a strong technical background in Python, C, C++, Java, JavaScript, and React.

-In addition to my academic journey, I have completed software engineering and machine learning internships at Google and Appier.
-I also conducted research with the Information Retrieval Lab (Prof. Pu-Jen Cheng, NTU) and visited the DATA Lab (Prof. Xia “Ben” Hu, Rice University).
+My professional experience includes software engineering and machine learning internships at Google and Appier.
+On the research side, I've explored my interests in Information Retrieval through my work with the Information Retrieval Lab at NTU and a visiting research program at the DATA Lab at Rice University.
+My specific research interests include multi-agent systems, query style translation, and image-based retrieval.

-My current research interests lie in Information Retrieval, particularly in areas such as multi-agent systems, query style translation, and retrieval with images.
+Beyond my technical work, I have been actively involved in extracurricular activities.
+I participated in a creativity and entrepreneurship program where my team developed a fan-connecting app, and I've also volunteered in rural areas.
+In my free time, I enjoy photography and traveling.